 Road trip on the French Riviera: from Marseille to Menton

-Nice, Cannes, Ramatuelle, Saint-Tropez, Monaco, Marseille, Porquerolles… These cities known all over the world embody the so-called French Riviera.
+Nice, Cannes, Ramatuelle, Saint-Tropez, Monaco, Marseille, Porquerolles… These world-famous cities embody what is known as the Côte d'Azur or French Riviera.
 An ideal of life, freedom, escape and climate, that we envy the whole world.
 If you want to discover in a week some of the wonders of the French Riviera, here is a Road trip of 300 km, achievable on 7 days and more, to go along and discover the mythical Riviera!

 I have been living in the south on the French Riviera for almost two years.
 This is certainly the last place I thought I would live for its touristy side and its reputation as a very expensive area.
 And finally, I took the time to discover the incredible diversity of landscapes, atmospheres, architectures, gastronomies as well, that this corner of France reserves.
 How can we not succumb to the charm of Provence?